5Minty/ChatGPT-SnippetTutor/README.md

 1. Go to `chrome://extensions/`
 2. Enable `Developer Mode` (Top-right)
 3. Select `Load Unpacked` (Top-left)
-4. In the File Explorer window that pops up, navigate to this folder in your repo and select it.
-This is the folder that your project is built into whenever you make changes
+4. In the File Explorer window that pops up, navigate to `<project_folder>/build/chrome-mv3-dev`.
+This is the folder that your project is built into whenever you make changes.
 5. You should see `DEV | Snippet Tutor Plasmo` show up in your extensions.
 6. Pin the extension to Chrome.
 If you don't know how to do that, look it up.